alexmarqs/webscraper-greenhouse/README.md

 vercel dev
 ```

-You need to have `vercel` installed globally.
 To expose to the API locally to the outside world,
 you can use [ngrok](https://ngrok.com/).

 ## Deploy to production